casanovg/open-boiler/README.md

 Take a look at it working:
 * [Domestic hot water and safety test](https://youtu.be/deHfOc_8mxE)
-* Central Heating test: [wall thermostat activation](https://youtu.be/CYksFCGb7gs) and [heating and recirculation water](https://youtu.be/nZ2wHWD1Drg)
+* Central Heating test: [room thermostat activation](https://youtu.be/CYksFCGb7gs) and [heating and recirculation water](https://youtu.be/nZ2wHWD1Drg)

 <table>
 <tbody>